aarshon/aarshon.github.io/docs/API.md

 1        | msg_type           | `char`     |  `3` | `3`     | `3`    |
 2-58     | display_msg       | `char[57]`  |  `1` | `57`   | `hello user` |

+**Description:** Sent by the HMI to itself ('a'), this message requests a string be shown on the display.
+It can be used to confirm a command, show sensor status, or provide user feedback.

 ### B. Message the HMI Receives: